Chart Color Schemes

 Maryborough Surrounds is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Maryborough Surrounds had low cultural diversity, with 88.1% citizens, 88.7% born in Australia, and 97.3% speaking English only at home.
-Christianity was the predominant religion, at 47.0%.
-Judaism's representation was similar to the regional average, at 0.1%.
+Maryborough Surrounds had a lower cultural diversity, with 88.1% citizens, 88.7% born in Australia, and 97.3% speaking English only at home.
+Christianity was the predominant religion, comprising 47.0%.
+Judaism was overrepresented at 0.1%, compared to 0.1% regionally.

 Frequently Asked Questions - Diversity